Georgia Tech Orchestras

 Can I receive private lessons at GT?

-There is no private lesson through GT.
-However, many GT students still arrange private lessons with local teachers as schedule allows.
+There is no private lesson offered through GT.
+Many GT students arrange private lessons with local teachers as schedule allows.
 Such arrangement would be between the teacher(s) and the student(s).

 Are there scholarships available for ensemble participation?

-I’m a freshman/transfer student/new graduate student/returning student at GT.
+I’m a first-year / transfer / returning / new graduate student at GT.
 How can I join the orchestra?

 The GT orchestras are open to all students at GT by audition.